 - Are HPV and Herpes the Same Thing? – Herpes is in no way a type of HPV or vice versa.
 Both are STDs that can cause bumps, rashes, and sores in similar areas, but aside from that, they are almost completely unrelated.

-- Similarities – These two STDs are most commonly known to cause skin imperfections.
-Both are incurable (although medicine exists to make symptoms manageable), and are acquired through sex.
+- Similarities between HPV and Herpes – These two STDs are most commonly known to cause skin imperfections.
+Both are incurable (although medicine exists to make symptoms manageable) and are acquired through sex.
 Multiple variations of both STDs exist, with two strains of herpes and over 100 types of HPV.

-Herpes is not life threatening, but it can be annoying.
-There is no cure for HSV-1 or HSV-2, but antiviral drugs like Zovirax can be prescribed to help clear up sores faster and reduce the frequency of outbreaks.
+Herpes is not life-threatening, but it can be annoying.
+There is no cure for herpes HSV-1 or HSV-2, but antiviral drugs like Zovirax can be prescribed to help clear up sores faster and reduce the frequency of outbreaks.
 These drugs effectively decrease the toll herpes can have on your life.
-They are only available those who have been properly diagnosed with herpes through testing, which can be be done through STDcheck.com.
-If tested positive for herpes, we offer a doctor consultation where you can learn more about herpes, and have the appropriate prescription filled.
+They are only available those who have been properly diagnosed with herpes through testing, which can be done through STDcheck.com.
+If tested positive for herpes, we offer a doctor consultation where you can learn more about herpes and have the appropriate prescription filled.

 Just like herpes, you can treat HPV, but not cure it.
 An HPV vaccine like Gardasil can help protect someone from future HPV infection if received around the time of early adolescence.
 If you have HPV, the only effects you likely will notice are genital warts, which may go away on their own.
 If not, there are prescription medicines available to treat them.
 There are also multiple ways to treat abnormal cell changes caused by HPV that may lead to cancer, but this is usually only possible if one is aware that they have HPV.
 Early detection through testing is key to preventing HPV-related cancers from developing further.